Kirikmelet/personal-notes/Refile.md

 The charge of all the ions must be equal to zero.

+Metals always are positive, nonmetals always are negative.

 > [!info] Example
 > $\ce{FeCl_{3}}$ has $\ce{Fe}$'s charge equal to $3$, because $\ce{Cl}$ has
 > difference from noble gas of $-1$, leading to the equation with $\ce{Fe}$'s ion as $x$,